+Omega Laboratories uses a method that rarely allows a false positive result to occur.
 If a student or parent suspects that the drug test result is in error or the result of a false positive sample, the student/parent may request that the test be repeated.
-The repeat test shall be done by the same lab and collected in the same manner within two days of receiving the results from the initial test.
+The repeat test shall be done by the same lab and collected in the same manner as the initial test.
 The cost of the retest shall be borne by the student/parent.
 If the testing lab confirms a false positive, the cost of the retest will be reimbursed to the parents.